monsoonmaelstrom/book2/book2.md

 “Are you going to do it?”

 I sigh.
 “If Liam’s okay with it, yes.
-I can’t let her have a leash on me that she thinks she use to yank me around whenever she feels like it.
+I can’t let her have a leash on me that she thinks she can use to yank me around whenever she feels like it.
 Probably the only reason she’s held off this long is because we’ve been at the war college, and Iverson has been there too.
-Long term, not doing it is worse.”
+Long term, not doing it will be worse.”

 Alex nods, sipping at his coffee.
 I’m not sure if he agrees with me, or if he’s just indicating he’s listening.
 I also don’t know if I care.